abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_6_Stack_n_Heap/Chapter_6.md

 - If frames keep being pushed onto the stack without popping them off, eventually memory will be full and get a **stack overflow** (name of a famuous code site).

+- Memory addresses on the stack are always changing and getting reused.

+- Stack is simpler and faster but is a bit more limited, used when size is know ahead of time and can exist within one function.

+- Heap is slower and a bit more complecx to work wit but it does allow to create more sophisticated and more compliated data structures.

+- Heap is used when the size ahead of time of the different objecs that are going to be use is unknow.

+- C always need to know how large some piece of data is and where to put it.